jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 title: jQuery Repository Maintainers Guide
 ---

-This page is a collection of tips and tricks for dealing with pull requests and managing the jQuery git repositories on github.
+This page is a collection of tips and tricks for dealing with pull requests and managing the jQuery git repositories on GitHub.

-## Fetching Pull Requests
+## Fetch the Pull Request

 Github stores the refs for each pull request on the main repo.
-Assuming you have the `jquery` repo set as your `upstream` remote you can use this git alias to make life a little easier (it's long, you'll need to scroll to get the whole command):
+Assuming you have the `jquery` repo set as your `upstream` remote, you can use the following git alias to make life a little easier (it's long, you'll need to scroll to get the whole command):

 ```shell
 git config --global --add alias.pru '!f() { git fetch -fu upstream refs/pull/$1/head:pr/$1; git checkout pr/$1 } ; f'
 ```

-Gnarf has put together a few variants of this alias in [gnarf/.dotfiles](https://github.com/gnarf/.dotfiles/blob/c9aa77a83f381ce138350442613d4a14cb549671/.gitconfig#L24-L27)
+Gnarf has put together a few variants of this alias in [gnarf/.dotfiles](https://github.com/gnarf/.dotfiles/blob/c9aa77a83f381ce138350442613d4a14cb549671/.gitconfig#L24-L27).

 Once you have installed this alias, you can fetch a pull request based on number like so: